rogsme/rogs.me/content/about.md

   + The cover of Pink Floyd's album [The Dark Side of the Moon](https://en.wikipedia.org/wiki/The_Dark_Side_of_the_Moon#/media/File:Dark_Side_of_the_Moon.png).

 ## Religion
-I'm a Christian, more specifcially a [Baptist protestant](https://en.wikipedia.org/wiki/Baptists).
+I'm a Christian, more specifically a [Baptist protestant](https://en.wikipedia.org/wiki/Baptists).
 Right now, I'm not planning on talking about religion on my blog, but **I'm not ruling it out for the future.** I will let the readers know before a religion post comes, in case they want to ignore it.